 Supervised reinforcement learning as another method for improving the effectiveness of learning is a rule rather than the exception in natural life.
 With this approach, a supervisor adds structure to a learning problem and supervised learning makes that structure part of the reinforcement learning framework.
-The supervisory part of this structure could be of two kinds: a feedback controller that is easily designed yet sub-optimal, and a human operator providing intermittent command or advices to an autonomous learning agent.
 The supervisor agent or trainer may intervene at different levels of abstraction during the learning process: at state level by identifying some special states as sub-goals [7], at reward level by modifying the reward function as in reward shaping techniques, or at a more abstracted level by providing macro-actions or partial behaviors to the learning agent.
 Figure 1 illustrates the general idea behind the supervised RL paradigm.
 Initially, the learning agent starts exploring the environment by executing some actions based on trial-and-error interaction.
 After each action taken, it receives from the environment a scalar signal that indicates the value of that action with respect to the given task goal to be accomplished.
 To speed-up the learning phase and reducing the exploration time needed to learn about the environment, a supervisor is used to provide the learning agent with pertinent information.
 Thus, the learning agent is instructed to take some privileged actions in particular situations, as specified by the supervising agent.
 In doing so, integrating a priori information into the learning agent policy leads to effectively directing search during learning and allowing relatively quick convergence to successful control policies.

 A key feature of reinforcement learning is the exploration/exploitation trade-off.
-To accumulate as much reward as possible, a learner must exploit the knowledge it already has.
-However, some actions with small immediate reward may yield even more reward in the long run, but to find out about them the learner has to choose them, even though they do not look promising.
-Therefore, the choice of actions, between exploration or exploitation, can have significant effect on the behavior of the learner.
+The choice of actions, between exploration of new actions or exploitation of previous optimal actions, can have significant effect on the behavior of the learner.